 Education and Training:

 I earned my B.S. in Education with a specialization in Math at Texas Woman’s University in Denton.
 In a program at the University of Dayton I have taken courses to acquire certification as a catechist to teach Religion in the Dallas Diocese.
-I very much enjoy teaching Religion again at St. Joseph.
 I have been blessed to have experienced professional development in teaching Classical Education through my experience at Mount St. Michael School here in Dallas.

 After teaching two years of Math and Science at a Jr. High in the Irving I.S.D., God called me to teach at Mount St. Michael Catholic School in Dallas, then called Prince of Peace Community School.
 Over the years, the school changed its name and transitioned to the Classical Approach to learning.
 I have taught various subjects in the middle school grades over the years including Math, Science, American History, World History, Language Arts, and Religion.
 The last few years at Mount St. Michael were in the 6th and then 5th grades teaching all the core subjects for an integrated classical approach.

 I am a native Texan, experiencing both the city and rural life.
 Until I was 10 I lived in Arlington, then we moved to the country off a dirt road about an hour drive north.
 I attended a small town public middle school and High School in Leonard, TX.
 I have experienced the farm life of a large garden, tractors, bailing hay, chickens, milking cows, horseback riding, swimming in lakes, and of course, long dirt roads.